dan-fritchman/fritch.mn/www/SwMakesHw/0005-why-analog-lost.md

 *("Champion" in the same sense as these guys, despite one getting his head crushed and the other becoming a zombie.)*

-Prospects of an "analog renaissance" have been promted by many, perhaps none more prominent than historian [George Dyson](https://www.edge.org/memberbio/george_dyson).
+Prospects of an "analog renaissance" have been promoted by many, perhaps none more prominent than historian [George Dyson](https://www.edge.org/memberbio/george_dyson).
 Dyson's work spans the modern history of computing, science, and technology, and prospects for its future.
 You can him find speaking at [TED](https://www.youtube.com/watch?v=EF692dBzWAs), discussing artificial intelligence [in books](https://www.amazon.com/dp/B07D6C1X3X/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1), on [Edge.org](https://www.edge.org/conversation/george_dyson-possible-minds-25-ways-of-looking-at-ai), or on [popular podcasts](https://samharris.org/podcasts/153-possible-minds/).
 He is also the son of quantum electrodynamics pioneer Freeman Dyson.

 While Mr. Dyson clearly believes that [the future of computing is analog](https://onezero.medium.com/the-future-of-computing-is-analog-e758471fbfe1), he has a bit rarer take on the current state of affairs.
 He writes that this revolution is not only in our imminent future, but has already been happening all around us, practically right under our noses.
 More than once Mr. Dyson has keynote-spoken on how we have gone [from analog to digital](https://www.youtube.com/watch?v=Ej7gGEjje_Q), [and back](https://www.youtube.com/watch?v=4si_FSCfe1g).
 From a recent Edge.org [conversation](https://www.edge.org/conversation/george_dyson-ai-that-evolves-in-the-wild) and [podcast](https://podcasts.apple.com/us/podcast/george-dyson-ai-that-evolves-in-the-wild-8-14-19/id1451643895?i=1000446888481):